CybercentreCanada/assemblyline-helm-chart/appliance/readme.md

 # Assemblyline Appliance Setup

-This is a appliance of the Assemblyline platform suited for smaller scale deployments such as on Minikube and MicroK8S.
+This is the documentation for an appliance instance of the Assemblyline platform suited for smaller scale deployments.
+Since we've used microk8s as the backend for this, the appliance setup can later be scaled to multiple nodes.

 ## Setup requirements

+Note: The documentation provided here assumes that you are installing your appliance on a Ubuntu based system and was only tested on Ubuntu 20.04.
+You might have to change the commands a bit if you use other linux distributions.

 ### Install pre-requisites: